 Google Update – Panda (#25) – March, 14, 2013

-Another important Panda update hit, causing low quality content sites to get hurt badly.
+Panda #25 is another important Panda update hit, causing low-quality content sites to get hurt badly.

 This was a tweaking of the Panda update.
 It is the first official Google update of 2013.
-There was not a lot of specifics reported on how this impacted search.
+There were not a lot of specifics reported on how this impacted search.

 Not even worthy of a name, this was Google’s first unofficial update of 2013 (will this lead to a new numbering system in Google Search Update History?).
 Despite the company’s claim that this was an insignificant update, the buzz on the forums suggests that this update was actually more meaningful than Panda #24.